 Identifying and investing in new integrated technology solutions as one of our key pillars of the water programme is fundamental if we are to reach our long-term goal of becoming water-neutral.
 In order to achieve this, we need to approximately halve the current consumption of new water at operations and ensure that more than 80% of water is recycled.

 In 2013, a project with the University of Queensland to explore the concept of water neutrality in mining was concluded.
 The outcomes are shaping our understanding of the future technology needs of mining and, in turn, what our own technology development focus should be.
-Another working example of our collaborative technology development approach is our project with technology broker, AMIRA, researching new techniques for integrated tailings management.
+Another working example of water in our collaborative technology development approach is our project with technology broker, AMIRA, researching new techniques for integrated tailings management.

 Engagement and partnerships